matheusreis1/wp-docker-env/README.md

 # wp-docker-env
-Docker solution to develop wordpress plugins
+Docker solution to develop wordpress plugins with Pagespeed Nginx

 ## How to use
 - Clone this repository